mui/material-ui/docs/src/pages/components/time-picker/time-picker.md

 ## Basic usage

-The time picker will automatically adjust to the locale's time setting, i.e. the 12-hour or 24-hour format.
-This can be controlled with `ampm` prop.
+The date picker is rendered as a modal dialog on mobile, and a textbox with a popup on desktop.

 {{"demo": "pages/components/time-picker/BasicTimePicker.js"}}

 ## Localization

 Use `LocalizationProvider` to change the date-engine locale that is used to render the time picker.
-Note that `am/pm` setting is switched automatically:
+The time picker will automatically adjust to the locale's time setting, i.e. the 12-hour or 24-hour format.
+This can be controlled with `ampm` prop.

 {{"demo": "pages/components/time-picker/LocalizedTimePicker.js"}}